MOORHOUSE’S BREWERY STEPS INTO CRAFT BEER SPOTLIGHT

-The Burnley-based brewery, drawing on its strong reputation for quality cask beers all brewed in the shadow of Pendle Hill, will launch its first ever keg craft beer, MALKIN Pale Ale in April.
-Available in 30l keg and featuring an innovative 3D lens label to create standout, the 4.1% ABV beer has been brewed with Citra, Eldorado, Calypso and Cascade hops which gives it a distinct grapefruit aroma with bright orange, mango and pear like flavours throughout.
+The Burnley-based brewery, drawing on its strong reputation for quality cask beers all brewed in the shadow of Pendle Hill, will launch its first ever keg craft beer, MALKIN Pale Ale in April 2018.
+Available in 30l keg and featuring an innovative 3D lens label to standout, the 4.1% ABV beer has been brewed with Citra, Eldorado, Calypso and Cascade hops.
+These give it a distinct grapefruit aroma with bright orange, mango and pear like flavours throughout.
 A 330ml can of MALKIN Pale Ale will launch in the summer.

-Hot on the heels of MALKIN Pale Ale, will be SABBATH FLIGHT, a 5.0% ABV keg American Pale Ale, which will also launch in April.
+Hot on the heels of MALKIN Pale Ale, will be SABBATH FLIGHT.
+A 5.0% ABV keg American Pale Ale, which will also launch in April.
 A collaborative lager, will be added to the brewery’s repertoire over the summer.
 Completing the new portfolio of products is Moorhouse’s Botanical range.
-Launching in the autumn in 330ml cans, the unique range has been inspired by the brewery’s history when founder, William Moorhouse, began brewing lower alcohol hop bitters and botanical beers for the temperance movement.
+Launching in 330ml cans in the autumn, the unique range has been inspired by the brewery’s history when founder, William Moorhouse, began brewing lower alcohol hop bitters and botanical beers for the temperance movement.

 The launch comes as managing director, Lee Williams marks his first year in the role.
-Commenting, Williams said: “The Moorhouse’s brand is synonymous with brewing quality; it’s one of the reasons I joined the business.
+Williams said: “The Moorhouse’s brand is synonymous with brewing quality; it’s one of the reasons I was excited to work with the business.
 I wanted to harness that and challenge the brewers to create new styles that fit a modern brief alongside our much-loved existing cask range.”

 Product development is at the heart of Moorhouse’s new strategy, and one of the first initiatives was installing a pilot brewery, M1, to provide head brewer, Dan Casaru and his team with the tools to experiment and create small batch brews.